-- your spouse - a person for whom you can claim an exemption on your federal taxes - a person who meets all of the following criteria: - is your child (by birth or adoption), stepchild or foster child; your sibling or, stepsibling; or the descendant of your child, stepchild, foster child or sibling - lives with you for more than half the year - doesn't provide more than half his or her own support for the year - is under the age of 27 - is either a US citizen, national, or resident; a resident of Canada or Mexico; or a child being adopted by a US citizen or national who shares that individual's home as a member of the household. - another person (e.g., relative, domestic partner, same-sex spouse) who meets all of the following criteria: - receives more than half of his or her support from you during the calendar year - can't be claimed as anyone's "qualifying child" dependent - is your relative or, if the person is not your relative, he or she must live with you for the entire calendar year as a member of your household (except for temporary reasons such as vacation, military service or education) and the relationship cannot be in violation of local law - is either a US citizen, national, or resident; a resident of Canada or Mexico; or a child being adopted by a US citizen or national who shares that individual's home as a member of the household.
+- your spouse - a person for whom you can claim an exemption on your federal taxes - a person who meets all of the following criteria: - is your child (by birth or adoption), stepchild or foster child; your sibling or, stepsibling; or the descendant of your child, stepchild, foster child or sibling - lives with you for more than half the year - doesn't provide more than half his or her own support for the year - has not reached or will not reach the age of 27 at the end of the Plan Year - is either a US citizen, national, or resident; a resident of Canada or Mexico; or a child being adopted by a US citizen or national who shares that individual's home as a member of the household. - another person (e.g., relative, domestic partner, same-sex spouse) who meets all of the following criteria: - receives more than half of his or her support from you during the calendar year - can't be claimed as anyone's "qualifying child" dependent - is your relative or, if the person is not your relative, he or she must live with you for the entire calendar year as a member of your household (except for temporary reasons such as vacation, military service or education) and the relationship cannot be in violation of local law - is either a US citizen, national, or resident; a resident of Canada or Mexico; or a child being adopted by a US citizen or national who shares that individual's home as a member of the household.